-To engage, inspire and educate the Jewish community of the Greater Toronto Area.
-We apply our Torah heritage to the daily lives of modern Jews, through classes, discussions and chavrutot in our home Beit Midrash and our Yeshivot Bnei Akiva, as well as the synagogues, campuses and workplaces of the GTA.
+The mission of Beit Midrash Zichron Dov is to create a communal atmosphere of learning, engaging and inspiring the Jewish community of the Greater Toronto Area.
+We apply our Torah heritage to the daily lives of modern Jews in our home Beit Midrash at Yeshivat Or Chaim and in the synagogues, campuses and workplaces of the GTA.

 Our Beit Midrash is a community-funded institution; we thank you for your continued partnership.

 We are a resource for community education: In any given week of the year, we offer 20-25 classes and programs for a broad variety of audiences in a range of venues.
 Some 1500-2000 individuals attend our programs each week.

 * High School Students – The high school years are the beginning of a student’s active formation of Jewish identity, and we are positioned to be a positive influence.
 Housed in Yeshivat Or Chaim, we learn and daven side-by-side with high school students, and act as a resource for personal learning and special programs.
 The members of our Beit Midrash present daily chabura classes for students, and present special classes as well.
 We offer special programs for students at Ulpanat Orot;

 * University Students – As our students return home from Israel and embark on university careers, their opportunities to continue Torah study are reduced, even as their need for Torah-based role models and resources increases.
 Our program provides those opportunities, role models and resources.
 Our Chaverim program for males at Yeshivat Or Chaim, and our Women’s Beit Midrash coordinated with JLIC at Ulpanat Orot, host dozens of students for daily learning and special programs;